decentraland/documentation-cn/_sets/development-guide.md

 ---
-title: 开发指南
+title: Development guide
-description: Decentraland API 使用介绍。
+description: Learn about the Decentraland API and what you can do with it.
-color: "#FFE3D2"
+color: "#801CFF"
-accent_color: "#85BEFF"
+accent_color: "#801CFF"
 order: 2
-img: api@3x.png
+img: development-guide.svg
 ---